wschaef/architecture-kata-2023/architecture.md

 This domain serves as the gateway to the external travel world, organizing all integrations in a similar way to reduce data model alignment in other domains.
 It is expected to experience high loads due to the addition of new reservations and the need to request details about these reservations from external partners.
 Additionally, all active reservations (in active trips) can receive updates via Travel systems, emails, or from agencies.

 ## Whitebox view on each Domain (C4-Level3)

+This corresponds to C4 Model Level 3 [Component diagram](https://c4model.com/#ComponentDiagram).
+It describes each container/domain as a whitebox concentrating on the components inside container/domain and their dependencies to other containers/domains.

 ### Channels Domain (C4-Level3)